-YTD 2019 for Avista Utilities includes \$1.01 per diluted share for the termination fee received from Hydro One and the payment of final transaction costs.
+YTD 2019 for Avista Utilities includes \$1.00 per diluted share for the termination fee received from Hydro One and the payment of final transaction costs.

-COVID-19 Financial Impacts
+COVID-19 Impacts

-- Q2 2020 electric loads were a 6% overall decline as compared to normal, with a 4% increase in residential, a 10% decrease in commercial and a 14% decrease in industrial. - We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of changes in loads and revenues for residential and certain commercial customer classes.
-Over 90 percent of our utility revenue is covered by regulatory mechanisms. - Bad debt expense is expected to increase \$5.7 million for the full year of 2020, including \$3.3 million recognized in the first half of 2020. - We have filed petitions for an accounting order in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits.
-Received approval to defer in Idaho. - We do not expect the impact of COVID-19 to change our estimate of Avista Utilities' capital expenditures of about \$405 million in 2020.
-It is possible that prolonged economic distress or business interruptions could cause a decrease in our utility capital expenditures. - Improved liquidity through a \$100 million credit agreement in April.
+- Q4 2020 electric loads declined 4% overall as compared to normal, with a 1% increase in residential load, a 7% decrease in commercial load and a 9% decrease in industrial load. - Expect a gradual economic recovery that will depress load and customer growth into 2021. - We have decoupling and other regulatory mechanisms in Washington, Idaho and Oregon, which mitigate the impact of changes in loads and revenues for residential and certain commercial customer classes.
+Over 90 percent of our utility revenue is covered by regulatory mechanisms. - We are offsetting the negative impacts of COVID-19 at Avista Utilities with cost savings and benefits from the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act).
+We have received accounting orders in each of our jurisdictions to defer the recognition of COVID-19 expenses as well as identified cost savings of other COVID-19 related benefits. - Improved liquidity through a \$100 million credit agreement in April. - We have taken precautions concerning employee and facility hygiene, imposed travel limitations on employees and directed our employees to work remotely whenever possible. - Although we have not experienced any significant supply chain issues to date, there could be negative impacts on the ability of suppliers, vendors or contractors to perform.